 Did you know that about 83 percent of all client prospects searching for an attorney online check out reviews on Yelp, Avvo, and similar platforms as a first step?

 Considering these two facts, it is obvious why a firm’s digital presence can work for, or against the growth of a law practice.
-An excellent, or even decent, overall rating is what draws prospective clients to your law firm, and a poor reputation is what keeps them away.
+An excellent, or even decent, overall rating is what draws prospective clients to your law firm, and a poor digital presence is a reputation risk that drives clients away.

 The average person makes decisions based solely on what populates the top positions of the search engine results pages (SERPs), and most often never continues beyond the first 5 results.
 If a tax attorney’s profile shows up in Google’s “local map pack” or Google Maps when a user searches for “tax attorney near me” and they’ve received dozens of positive Google reviews, chances are that they’ve just won a new client.What happens, if your business cannot be found anywhere online, or even worse, if your profile or profiles have accumulated too many negative reviews over the years?
 In addition, when a prospective client searches online for an attorney’s name, the results appear on the first page are the first, and perhaps only, impression that prospect has of the quality, responsiveness, and reputation of that attorney.
 And as we know, first impressions matter most.